-One of the most fascinating ‘what if?’ scenarios in wrestling surrounds the demise of WCW and the purported large scale pay-per-view that was hailed to occur on May 6th, 2001 advertised as WCW Big Bang: The Creation Of The New WCW.
+One of the most fascinating ‘what if?’ scenarios in wrestling surrounds the demise of WCW and the purported large-scale pay-per-view that was hailed to occur on May 6th, 2001, advertised as WCW Big Bang: The Creation Of The New WCW.
 With WCW now under the ownership of Vince McMahon, who would be running the show, what does the ‘New WCW’ mean, and what did this imply for the long term future of the company?
 We find those answers and more.

-The WCW Big Bang pay-per-view – One of the most fascinating ‘what if’ scenarios in wrestling history
+The WCW Big Bang Pay-Per-View – One of the Most Fascinating ‘What If?’
+Scenarios in Wrestling History

-It was billed as "WCW Big Bang: The Creation Of The New WCW”.
-It had fan’s interest piqued, to say the least, as people wondered what the ‘New WCW’ could mean, who would be running the show, and what did this mean for the long term future of the company?.
+It was billed as "WCW Big Bang: The Creation Of The New WCW."
+It had fan’s interest piqued, to say the least, as people wondered what the ‘New WCW’ could mean, who would be running the show, and what did this mean for the long-term future of the company?.
 For those answers, we go back to late 2000 and the Turner Broadcasting System.

 WCW Big Bang was to be the first pay-per-view under new WCW management and likely would have been held at the newly built 3,000-square-foot Hard Rock Cafe arena in Las Vegas, Nevada.

-Bischoff and Fusient Media Ventures were able to raise $67 million dollars towards the purchase of WCW in late 2000.
-One potential snag came up as Brad Siegel informed Eric Bischoff that the sale was contingent upon TBS retaining a minority ownership of WCW and a 10-year agreement to air the shows on TBS.
+Bischoff and Fusient Media Ventures were able to raise $67 million towards the purchase of WCW in late 2000.
+One potential snag came up as Brad Siegel informed Eric Bischoff that the sale was contingent upon TBS retaining minority ownership of WCW and a 10-year agreement to air the shows on TBS.
 Bischoff had attempted to kick tires on a few other potential TV deals (including the FX network) in the meantime but was unsuccessful.
 Although Bischoff and Fusient couldn’t find an alternative network to air WCW programming, they had grand designs on heading out west to set up shop.

 In that same WWE piece from 2016, former WCW Creative and Production team member John Laurinaitis said, "The plan was that WCW would move to Las Vegas and do weekly tapings out of the Hard Rock Cafe, which was building a 3,000-square-foot arena at that time.”
 Laurinaitis would later state that part of the company would be based out of Los Angeles.

-Bischoff and Fusient had a plan in mind for WCW to go dark for a period of time, and then come back strong with the ‘Big Bang’ event.
+Bischoff and Fusient had a plan in mind for WCW to go dark for a period of time and then come back strong with the ‘Big Bang’ event.
 "We were going to shut it down for a period of time, then relaunch," Bischoff explained.
 "We needed a clean piece of paper to draw on.
 We couldn’t reach into the trash, pick out the crumbled and trampled creative — that had been WCW for the last year-and-a-half — and try to make people feel good about that again.
-In order for the relaunch to feel like one, it had to go away.
+For the relaunch to feel like one, it had to go away.
 The thinking was, let’s get people talking about the new WCW and what it was going to look and feel like.”

-With no more TV tapings on the horizon and ECW in financial disarray, the ever loyal Styles began communicating with Bischoff.
+With no more TV tapings on the horizon and ECW in financial disarray, the ever-loyal Styles began communicating with Bischoff.
 "Eric sent me to meet with Brian Bedol in Manhattan to talk about what I would do for WCW," admitted Styles.
-"I would be the lead announcer and I would work in digital media.
+"I would be the lead announcer, and I would work in digital media.
 I did not agree to do this with Eric until it was obvious that ECW was finished."

-Joey Styles, Don Callis, and even Jerry ‘The King’ Lawler were in talks to become the voice of the ‘New WCW’
+Joey Styles, Don Callis, and even Jerry ‘The King’ Lawler were in talks to become the voice of the ‘New WCW.’

 Discussions even went as far as deciding who Styles would be sharing the broadcast booth with.